netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Instead, this bottleneck knowledge can be used to effectively use separate congestion control for each path.
-Alternatively, a CC algorithm could be employed that focuses on known shared shared links (which may be bottlenecks).
+Alternatively, a CC algorithm could be employed that focuses on known shared links (which may be bottlenecks).

-There are several congestion control algorithms proposed in literature, e.g. LIA, OLIA, BALIA and RSF.
+There are several congestion control algorithms proposed in literature, e.g., LIA, OLIA, BALIA and RSF.
 These combine congestion control with path selection algorithms.
 For simplicity, we suggest separating concerns in terms of congestion control and path selection.
 This allows us to better tailor the solutions to the different usage scenarios.

-The proposition is to use non-coupled congestion control per path, tailored for each use case {{categories}}, and use separate path selection algorithms.
+The proposition is to use non-coupled congestion control per path, tailored for each use case in {{categories}}, and use separate independent path selection algorithms.

-CC algorithms can also benefit from the SCION metadata extension that provides bandwidth and latency data for each node and link on a network path.
+CC algorithms can also benefit from the SCION metadata extension that provides bandwidth and latency data for each link on a network path.

-## Key Implications
+### Key Implications

 A network path change goes unnoticed in case a SCION implementation changes a path that happens to have the same